dingwenxiao/my_code_sample/README.md

 APPLICATION INSTRUCTIONS
 ================================================

 This is a netbeans project.
 All source code is in src folder, all junit tests are in test folder.
-The unit test coverage is greater than 90%.
+The unit test coverage is greater than 90%. <br />
 The main class is defined in Command.java <br />

 Packages:<br />